you-dont-need/You-Dont-Need-Momentjs/README.md

 ### Is Same

-Check if a date is same another date.
+Check if a date is the same as another date.

 ```js
 // Moment.js